-The story goes that a strange person who can collect shattered dreams one day took upon herself to be attached to the very humans she was made to service.
-Correction, a strange being who can collect shattered dreams did that.
-She had a strange hobby, that of which consisted of making conversation with the humans that she so happened to service.
-Every day, without fail, she would go out on her duty to collect shattered dreams, but, on those odd days where odd things happened, she would often stop and talk to the people who’ve had their dreams shattered, or, to the people who were looking to accomplish their dreams.
+The story goes that a strange being who can collect shattered dreams one day took upon herself to be attached to the very humans she was made to service.
+She had a strange hobby that of which consisted of making conversation with the humans that she so happened to service.
+Every day, without fail she would go out on her duty to collect shattered dreams, but on those odd days where odd things happened, she would often stop and talk to the people who’ve had their dreams shattered or to the people who were looking to accomplish their dreams.
 She would do so not out of compassion or curiosity, but because she wanted something interesting to do.
-Her life, till that point, was a collection of meandering if it could have even been called a life.
+Her life till that point was a collection of meandering if it could have even been called a life.
 And so, on those odd days, even odder things happened.
-On one such day, she accidently took with her, a disciple.
+On one such day, she accidently took with her a disciple.

-Isn’t this what human’s call, fate?
-That is to say, when things happen in certain orders that could only be explained as magic, humans would call these happenings fate.
-It didn’t matter whether, action ‘a’ just so happened to coincide with result ‘b’ leading up to event ‘c’.
-In other words, a rock does not prevent a tiger from striking, but most humans don’t care.
-It wasn’t that the Weaver of Fate was such a person to deny humans of fate.
+Isn’t this what human’s call fate?
+That is to say when things happen in certain orders that could only be explained as magic, humans would call these happenings fate.
+It didn’t matter whether action ‘a’ just so happened to coincide with result ‘b’ leading up to event ‘c’.
+In other words a rock does not prevent a tiger from striking, but most humans don’t care.
+It wasn’t that the Weaver of Fate was such a person to deny humans fate.
 No, Lydia wasn’t that kind of a fickle being.
 It was just that the threads of fate, the fabric of fate that she carried, has only been used once in her entire existence.

-But, those stories, and those facts, are for another day, another time.
-That is to say, the story now, is that Lottie has made up her mind, and, her dream had been shattered.
-It shattered before my very eyes, and, her dream had taken the form of a shining coin.
+But those stories and those facts are for another day, another time.
+That is to say the story now, is that Lottie had made up her mind, and her dream had been shattered.
+It shattered and took the form of a shining coin.
 It glittered in the air for much longer than I expected, but once it had dropped, and once Lottie gave no response to the coin that had just dropped from her person, I knew it was a shattered dream.
 I collected it while pretending I saw something on the floor.

 “At least until we stay up all night.”